What are special consultative procedures?

 If the panel accepts your reasons, you will be able to speak in support of your submission.

-Following the presentation of all the evidence, the panel will deliberate in public or choose to deliberate in private.
+Following the presentation of all the evidence, the panel may deliberate in public or choose to deliberate in private.

 The panel will then make a recommendation to the governing body, committee, or local board.